VishnuSuresh2000/JAVS-tranScripter/README.md

 # JAVS-tranScripter
-## Artifical Level Language
+## Artificial Level Language

-Artifical Level Langauge is an new form of idea which basicly understand the natural langauge in the computer.
+Artificial Level Langauge is an new form of idea which basicly understand the natural langauge in the computer.

 \* There are some theory are not explane now as on development.